voxel-scape/voxelscape-devkit/README.md

 #### Semantic Labels

 To visualize the full 32 semantic labels of the VoxelScape dataset, use the `visualize_semantic.py` script.
-It will open an interactive open3d visualization of the pointclouds
+It will open an interactive open3d visualization of the pointclouds coloured with the semantic labels colormap in the `config/semantic-voxelscape.yaml` file.

 ```sh
 $ ./visualize_semantic.py --dataset /path/to/voxelscape/dataset/ --seq 00